sgoodluck/sgoodluck.github.io/content/posts/10000-monkeys.md

 Do you know what `GPT` stands for?
 It stands for Generative ****Pre-Trained**** Transformer.
 In other words, your housecat has already been trained to be a cat but it doesn't know where your litterbox is and will almost certainly ruin your fancy sofa if you aren't careful.

-I believe Abraham Lincoln said something along the lines of:
+Abraham Lincoln said something along the lines of:

 > "You can please some of the people all of the time, you can please all of the people some of the time, but you can't please all of the people all of the time"